-Prerequisite: Algebra I (or Algebra Ia and Algebra Ib)
+Prerequisite: Algebra I (or Algebra la and Algebra lb)

 Germetry I is designed for students who need a third credit of Math, but are looking for a less rigorous pace than Geometry.
 Selected topics of the Geometry text will be covered in this course.
 While there are no Regents at the completion of this course, students may continue and take the Geometry course.